 The question of “what is the best age gap between your children” is a much-debated one.
 One thing I am absolutely certain about though, is that whatever it is, spacing your kids will never be perfect!
 Does anyone have the real answer to the age-old question, “What is the perfect age gap between kids?”

 The age gap between my girls is 23 months apart.
-When we went for the first scan with baby no. 2, the Dr actually told us she was due on her sister’s birthday.
-Cue ALL the jokes about “Do you guys only do ‘it’ once a year?” – that got tired real quick!
+When we went for the first scan with baby no. 2, the Doctor actually told us she was due on her sister’s birthday.
+Cue ALL the jokes about “Do you guys only do ‘it’ once a year?”!

-God Has A Plan
+God Has A Plan, apparently.

-But moving on and accepting my lot in life, here is a list of what I love about the fact that they are only 23 months apart.
+But moving on and accepting the way it is, here is a list of what I love about the fact that they are less than two years apart.

 Sharing is caring

-On The Bright Side
+On The Bright Side of Nappy changes!

 I only spent four years in nappy hell.
-You know the place where you feel like all you do is wipe your kids’ butts and throw sh*t covered money in the bin to add to the pollution of the planet … those years.
+You know, the place where you feel like all you do is wipe your kids’ butts and throw sh*t covered money in the bin to add to the pollution of the planet … those years.
 I am grateful there were only four consecutive years of this phase.
-I really don’t think I’d have coped if I’d had to stop and then start again a few years later.
+Personally, I don’t think I’d have coped if I’d had to stop and then start again a few years later.

-Dealing With Trauma
+Dealing With The Body Trauma

 Here is a list of what is NOT good about having them less than two years apart!